COGS Reports on Important Issues

 Citywide Noise Ordinance Update

 – Details: COGS opposes rooftop amplified music and recommended the city replace all sound meters with the dBc scale that measures music.
-The city has replaced to upgraded decibel meters that capture amplified noise and music and not just human voices.
+The city has now replaced to upgraded decibel meters that capture amplified noise and music and not just human voices.

 Axon/Taser Corp Development